Universal Design for Learning Workshop

 About the Workshop

 What is universal design for learning and why do you need to know?
-Join the CTE Faculty Learning Community on Accessibility and Universal Design for Learning for a half-day workshop focused on the principles of Universal Design for Learning (UDL) and explore ways to teach effectively to a broad audience of students.
-The day will include a keynote from Dr. Beth Myers, Executive Director of the Taishoff Center for Inclusive Higher Education at Syracuse University, and breakout sessions, catered lunch, and a resource fair.
+On April 6, 2017, the CTE Faculty Learning Community on Accessibility and Universal Design for Learning designed a half-day workshop from 9:30-2:00 focused on the principles of Universal Design for Learning (UDL) for participants to explore ways to teach effectively to a broad audience of students.
+The day included a keynote from Dr. Beth Myers, Executive Director of the Taishoff Center for Inclusive Higher Education at Syracuse University, and breakout sessions, catered lunch, and a resource fair.

-This is a scent/fragrance free event for those with chemical sensitivities.
-Faculty are welcome to attend the entire day or for a selected portion.
-Please contact Katie Hoffman, CTE Program Assistant or Emily Nusbaum, FLC Facilitator with additional questions.
+This was a fragrance-free event for those with chemical sensitivities.
+Faculty, students and staff were welcome to attend the entire day or for a selected portion.
+Contacts: Katie Hoffman, CTE Program Assistant and Emily Nusbaum, FLC Facilitator.

 - 9:30 - coffee/reception